Code of Ethics

 - The intended outcome, of every mediation, is a resolution that reasonably satisfies all parties’ needs and addresses their concerns.

-- In the event that satisfactory resolution is not attainable during mediation, the mediation team may forward the grievance to the ACCT Ethics Committee and Board of Directors for further action.
+- If a satisfactory resolution is not attainable during mediation, the mediation team may forward the grievance to the ACCT Compliance Committee and Board of Directors for further action.

-- All mediations will be concluded with both parties signing the Mediation Agreement Form that will document the mediation.
-This form will be signed even in the event that parties cannot come to agreement.
+- All mediation will be concluded with both parties signing the Mediation Agreement Form that will document the mediation.
+This form will be signed even if the parties cannot come to an agreement.
 Once agreements are made, they are legally binding.
 Agreements cannot be forced.

-- Follow up by the chair of the Ethics Committee.
+- Follow up by the chair of the Compliance Committee.
 This follow-up is intended to ensure closure for both parties.

 - File paperwork at the ACCT office.

-- The outcome of the conflict will be shared with members of the Ethics Committee.
+- The outcome of the conflict will be shared with members of the Compliance Committee.

-- All specific information and identifying characteristics of any conflict and its resolution will remain confidential to the involved parties, the mediation team, the Executive Director of ACCT, and the Ethics Committee.
+- All specific information and identifying characteristics of any conflict and its resolution will remain confidential to the involved parties, the mediation team, the Executive Director of ACCT, and the Compliance Committee.

 B. Outcomes and Actions

 It is important to note that the ACCT Code of Ethics and Grievance and Mediation Procedure is a reference for ethical behavior and actions as well as a framework to help resolve conflicts and misunderstandings between parties associated with ACCT.
-Behaviors that are deemed by the ACCT Ethics Committee, the ACCT Board of Directors, and the Executive Director to violate the Code of Ethics will result in action including dialogue with the organization(s) and/or individual(s) responsible for the behavior, with the intent of resolving any ethical misconduct or perception of misconduct.
-In the event that resolution cannot be reached, ACCT may take action up to and including revocation of PVM status in the case of a PVM and/or dismissal from the ACCT community.
+Behaviors that are deemed by the ACCT Compliance Committee, the ACCT Board of Directors, and the Executive Director to violate the Code of Ethics will result in action including dialogue with the organization(s) and/or individual(s) responsible for the behavior, with the intent of resolving any ethical misconduct or perception of misconduct.
+In the event that resolution cannot be reached, ACCT may take action up to and including revocation of accreditation or certification status, and/or dismissal from the ACCT community.